Yaronmd/bmc_project/README.md

 ## Jenkins A → Jenkins B Pipeline

 This project demonstrates how **Jenkins A** triggers a job on **Jenkins B** using a secure setup with credentials and API tokens.
-Both Jenkins instances are connected to GitHub for Pipeline as Code using Jenkinsfiles stored in the repository.
+Both Jenkins instances are configured locally, with Jenkinsfiles included as part of the project files.
+The system runs automated tests using Docker before triggering Jenkins B, ensuring validation before execution.

 ---

 ## How it works